fangwei123456/spikingjelly/docs/source/tutorials/en/precision.rst

 communication work dominates.
 Its memory use may also exceed BF16, so it is not a memory-optimization switch.

-Re-run the crossover benchmark on the target GPU:
+Run the crossover benchmark on the target GPU:

 .. code-block:: bash